obsidian-html/obsidian-html/readme.md

 # Obsidian-html
-An application to export Obsidian notes to an html based website
+An application to export Obsidian notes to an html based website.

+> Note, this code has not been tested fully yet.
+Work in progress.
+Issues and/or pull requests are welcomed!

 # Installation
 First install python 3, then: